 It probably will be…

-This blog post is an accompaniment to the FREE eBook Truth, Lies & Statistics (and there are more resources below).
+This blog post is an accompaniment to the eBook Truth, Lies & Statistics (and there are more resources below).

 You can get your copy right here: